 TRK-B Table Technology costs were obtained from analyses by the California Electric Transportation Coalition, as well as from conversations with OEMs.
-It is important to note that technology cost is for 2020 and, while capital costs for battery electric trucks are the highest, costs are expected to decrease significantly in the nearand mid-term as economies of scale lowers the cost of key vehicle components, namely batteries.
+It is important to note that technology cost is for 2020 and, while capital costs for battery electric trucks are the highest, costs are expected to decrease significantly in the near-and mid-term as economies of scale lowers the cost of key vehicle components, namely batteries.

 Currently, cost-effectiveness per pound of emissions suggests that renewable natural gas may be more cost effective than electric.
-However, this does not tell the whole story because technology cost here is based improve the difference in upfront cost compared to diesel.
+However, this does not tell the whole story because technology cost here is based solely on the capital cost of the vehicle and does not consider any costs associated with refueling infrastructure, fuel and operating costs, incentives, and insurance costs.
+In particular, operations and maintenance costs for EVs are lower than diesel, which over the lifetime of the vehicle can significantly improve the difference in upfront cost compared to diesel.